graphprotocol/indexer/README.md

    After this, the indexer service should be up and running at http://localhost:7600/.

+2. Indexer Agent

+    ```sh
+       # Build image
+       docker build \
+         --build-arg NPM_TOKEN=<npm-token> \
+         -f Dockerfile.indexer-agent \
+         -t indexer-agent:latest \
+         .

+       # Run indexer agent
+       # Note: This assumes a `graph-node` is accessible on localhost with the admin endpoint on port 8020 and status endpoint on port 8030.
+       docker run \
+         -p 8020:8020 \
+         -p 8030:8030 \
+         -it indexer-agent:latest
+       ```

+   After this, the indexer agent should be up and running.

 ### Deployment using Kubernetes

 To deploy the indexer components with Kubernetes, the following steps are